priceline/design-system/CONTRIBUTING.md

 9. Use the npm CLI to appropriately version and publish the package
 10. Push the git tags created with the npm CLI to GitHub with `git push --tags`

-### Beta Version

-As of the date this was written, the Design System is currently in a beta.
-The package versioning reflects this with the version `1.0.0-x` convention.
-Once the library is in a more stable and mature state, we will release a stable `1.0.0` and strictly follow semantic versioning from that point on.

 ### Pull Requests